 The Village buildings are staffed with interpreters who demonstrate and explain various crafts and trades, as well as relate the history of each particular building.
 Most of the buildings are small (only one or two rooms on the first floor); none of the historic building’s second floors are open to the public.
 Some have one or two steps at the front entrance; some are entered at grade or via an original ramp (such as a barn’s carriage ramp).
 Upon request, interpretive staff will present a short presentation on their building and/or craft outdoors.
+Service dogs are welcome throughout the Village and in all our buildings.

 The Village Welcome Center is located at the Route 9 entrance to the Village, and is accessible to visitors in wheelchairs via a ramp near the rear of the building, which also leads to the accessible public restrooms, which are at the rear of the first floor (they may be accessed from the inside as well).
 A virtual touch-screen Village tour is located in the Welcome Center, along with an introductory video.
 Accessible restrooms are also located at the rear of the Village ice Cream Parlor, which are entered via a ramp along the building’s side wall.
 The Village’s Country Store and Old Grange Restaurant may also be entered via permanent ramps.